Call for speakers

 Speaking at OSCON is a great opportunity to cement your reputation as a thought leader in your field, make connections, grow your skills through teaching—and receive a free pass to attend the conference.
 Got a lot to share?
 If a 40-minute talk isn’t enough, then consider proposing a 1-day training course to dive even deeper.
 NOTE: If you’d like to lead a 2-day training course (6 hours of classroom time per day), please use this form to submit your proposal.

 See below for a list of suggested topics, but feel free to recommend others because we always love to be surprised.
-The deadline for submissions is January 14, 2020, at 11:59 pm PST.

 What OSCON will cover: